monsieurbiz/sylius-setup/README.md

 - [gh](https://cli.github.com/) as a Github tool.

 Then you can :
 - Use this template project as a new project in GitHub.
 - Clone your project and run `castor local:setup` inside it.
 - Clean the castor files if you don't want them in your project with `castor local:clean-up`.
 - And code!

+Go further :
+- Setup your GitHub repository with `castor github:project:init`.
+- Setup your Clever Cloud environment with `castor clevercloud:setup`.
+- Setup your GitHub environment with `castor github:env:setup`.
+- Install Sylius plugins with `castor sylius:plugins:install`.

+⚠️ Sylius plugins setup is not yet implemented for Sylius 2.x

 ## Setup GitHub Repository